CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

 #### SYS.3.4.M4 Creation of a policy for the safe handling of mobile data carriers [User]

 Depending on the technical design, a large amount of data can be exchanged at high throughput rates via mobile data carriers.
 The variants of mobile data carriers are now diverse.
-Also, they are not always recognizable as such at first glance.
+Also, they are not always recognizable as such at first sight.
 For example, there are wristwatches or key fobs with integrated data memory.
 The usual size of this disk starts here with a few hundred megabytes and can certainly reach up to several terabytes.

 Therefore, some basic aspects should be considered when dealing with portable media.
 It is to be clarified,